pegasystems/pega-helm-charts/charts/pega/README.md

 ### Service Account

 If the pod needs to be run with a specific [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/), you can specify a custom `serviceAccountName` for your deployment tier.
+To let the chart manage a shared account instead, see [Service accounts](#service-accounts).

 Example: